 - Like a bank, SaaS apps are multi-tenant applications.
 Different users share the same code base and infrastructure for one kind of software in this model.

 - SaaS apps are customizable according to the needs of a software company.
 You can use the features of your choice, and you need to pay only for those features.

-- You need to pay a subscription amount for the use of the Software.
+- You need to pay a subscription to use the software.